mmcintyre1/its-my-notes/books/designing-data-intensive-applications.md

 - term coined in 1983 by Theo Harder and Andreas Reuter to document fault-tolerance mechanisms of databases
 - ACID is ambiguous and depends on implementation
-- opposite is BASE (Basically Available, soft state, and eventual consistency), although this term was somewhat of a joke -
+- opposite is BASE (Basically Available, soft state, and eventual consistency), although this term was somewhat of a joke

-- **Atomicity**
+**Atomicity**
   - all writes either succeed (commit) or don't (rollback), so if a fault happens during a write there is no partial write state
   - *abortability* might be a better term
 > not a principle of concurrency, as in some domains concurrency means that no threads could see a half-finished state

-- **Consistency**
+**Consistency**
   - *consistency* is an overloaded term -- might mean: replica consistency, consistent hashing, linearizability in the C in CAP theorem, or in the ACID context "being in a good state"
   - in ACID context, consistency means that your data doesn't violate any *invariants*, or generally statements about your data that must be true, e.g. that no invoice dollar amounts are negative, that all accounts are balanced across all nodes, etc.
   - databases can't typically guarantee invariants aren't violated, so *consistency* in this context is an attribute of the application rather than the database

-- **Isolation**
+**Isolation**
   - concurrently executing transactions are isolated from each other
   - typically cast as *serializability*, or the idea that each transaction can pretend that it is the only transaction running, as if transactions are run serially (one after another) even if it was actually concurrently
   - in practice, serial isolation is rarely used because it has a performance penalty, so often, *snapshot isolation* is implemented

-- **Durability**
+**Durability**
   - the promise that once a transaction has completed, data won't be forgotten
   - data is fsync'd to nonvolatile storage (HDD or SSD), or written to write-ahead log, or in distributed systems, replicated to nodes
   - no such thing as perfect durability, since all nodes and backups could be destroyed

 #### Multi-object Writes
-- atomicity and isolation should apply when multiple objects need to be updated in a transaction, e.g. one table is updated, then another object is in incremented in another table (typically achieved by `BEGIN TRANSACTION [...]
+- atomicity and isolation should apply when multiple objects need to be updated in a transaction, e.g. one table is updated, then another object is incremented in another table (typically achieved by explicitly wrapping SQL as a transaction e.g., `BEGIN TRANSACTION [...]
 COMMIT`)
 - some use cases for multi-object atomicity and isolation
   - foreign key updates
   - in a document data model, fields that need to be updated are within the same document, but if denormalized data is stored that require two or more documents to be updated, you need multi-object guarantees